uperl/File-Which/README.md

 environment variable, it parses the list and uses it as the different extensions.

+### Cygwin

+Cygwin provides a Unix-like environment for Microsoft Windows users.
+In most ways it works like other Unix and Unix-like environments, but in a few key aspects it works like Windows.
+As with other Unix environments, the current directory is not included in the search unless it is explicitly included in the search path.
+Like on Windows, files with `.EXE` or <.BAT> extensions will be discovered even if they are not part of the query.  `.COM` or extensions specified using the `PATHEXT` environment variable will NOT be discovered without the fully qualified name, however.

 ### Windows 95, 98, ME, MS-DOS, OS/2

 This set of operating systems don't have the `PATHEXT` variable, and usually